-Searching on Europeana Collections is as easy as entering keywords or phrases.
+Searching Europeana is as easy as entering keywords or phrases.
 If know what you’re looking for, use these simple search tips to help you.

 - who: followed by a name of a person will display items for which that person is listed as the creator.
 For example, who: Vincent van Gogh gives results of van Gogh's works, but not photographs of him or documentaries about him and his work.

 - what: followed by a type of item, a subject or words from the title of the item will display only items of the requested type or subject or items whose title includes your search term.
 For example, what: maps will narrow your results to maps, or what: Art Nouveau will display Art Nouveau artworks, buildings and monuments

 - where: followed by a placename will display items which were created in, published in or depict that place.
 For example, searching for where: Milan will help find objects created or held in Milan, but not items on writer Milan Kundera

 - when: followed by a date will display items for which the date is listed in the item's date field.
 For example, when: 1984 will show items dated 1984, excluding items that have 1984 in their title or description, such as George Orwell's novel.
 You can also search using YEAR: For example, YEAR:1910 or YEAR:[1525 TO 1527]

 These search functions also support different spellings and languages.
 For example, when you search for where: Milan, the results will also include items with Milano, Mailand or Milanas listed as their geographic coverage.